nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 ### 3.1 Instructions from _Ha(ppy)Bit_

-You may have noticed the instructions `Press enter to return to main menu...` and `Type 'return' to return to main menu` at the bottom of some responses from _Ha(ppy)Bit_.
+You may have noticed the instructions `Press enter to return to main menu...`, `Type 'return' to return to main menu`, or `Press enter ONCE to return to command mode...` at the bottom of some responses from _Ha(ppy)Bit_.
 This is because _Ha(ppy)Bit_ clears and refreshes the page after every command.
 Previously typed commands will also be cleared, so press the "up" key on your keyboard to navigate through recently typed commands.

 Do follow the instructions before typing anything, lest _Ha(ppy)Bit_ does not register your input.
 On the topic of inputs...

 ### 3.2 Command Format
 _Ha(ppy)Bit_ is very particular about your commands.
 You begin off with a "command word" to tell _Ha(ppy)Bit_ the exact action to carry out (See [Command Summary](#7-command-summary) for all actions).
 The actions are then followed up with "parameters", which are information you wish to pass to _Ha(ppy)Bit_ to carry out the actions with it.
-To indicate the type of parameters, they are prefixed with "flags".
-The flags help _Ha(ppy)Bit_ identify and distinguish the type of parameters.
+The various parameters are prefixed with different flags, which help _Ha(ppy)Bit_ identify and distinguish the type of parameters.

 A command could look like this: `add n/Run 2.4km g/1 i/7`.
 Where, <br>
 `add` is the command word, <br>